MKhalusova/MKhalusova.github.io/content/posts/2020-09-15-naive-bayes-in-kotlin.md

 This algorithm won't see any difference between them.
 It will also struggle with sarcasm and euphemisms, but, to be fair, most algorithms will too.

-I hope you enjoyed the post and learned a thing or two :)
+Congratulations on getting all the way to the end of this rather long article!
+I hope you enjoyed it and learned a thing or two :)
+If you want to tinker with the code, you can find this example [here](http://github.com/MKhalusova/kotlin-bayes).